kim-company/zeltice-mt-downloader/README.md

-NOTE: This is an opinionated revision of the original mt-downloader [mt-downloader](https://github.com/tusharmath/Multi-threaded-downloader) code.
+NOTE: This is an opinionated revision of the original [mt-downloader](https://github.com/tusharmath/Multi-threaded-downloader) code.

 This codebase enhances upon the original work with the following:

 ##Features
 1. **HTTP & HTTPS downloads work:** Working download for both protocols.
 Refer to code examples below.

+2. **Properly Downloads Redirecting URLs:** Sometimes URLs will redirect to another URL, for N times.
+This library will follow redirects until it finds the source.

-2. **Windows Support:** Add official support for Windows 10 x64 and Windows Server 2012 R2 (32 + 64 bit) operating systems.
+3. **Windows Support:** Add official support for Windows 10 x64 and Windows Server 2012 R2 (32 + 64 bit) operating systems.

-3. **Multi threaded downloads:** In a conventional single threaded download you might experience poor performance due to network lags etc. So you don't completely utilize your bandwidth.
+4. **Multi threaded downloads:** In a conventional single threaded download you might experience poor performance due to network lags etc. So you don't completely utilize your bandwidth.
 With multi threads there is always one thread which is getting data thus minimizing the wait period between data packets.

-4. **Stop and start from the last downloaded byte:**.
+5. **Stop and start from the last downloaded byte:**.
 You don't have to worry about internet getting disconnected or your computer shutting down while downloading.
 You can quite easily start from the last byte that was downloaded.

 ##Installation